UniversalDependencies/docs/_en/feat/VerbForm.md

 layout: feature
 title: 'VerbForm'
 shortdef: 'form of verb'
+udver: '2'
 ---

 In English, `VerbForm` is a feature of [verbs](en-pos/VERB).

 ### <a name="Fin">`Fin`</a>: finite verb

 Rule of thumb: if it has non-empty [Mood](Mood), it is finite.
 English verbs with the PTB tag `VBZ`, `VBD` or `VBP` and modals with the PTB tag `MD` have this feature.
 Further, verbs with the PTB tag `VB` have this feature if they don't have an auxiliary or modal verb attached to it.

 #### Examples: